acend/openshift-operations-training/content/en/docs/02/02_infra-components.md

 sectionnumber: 2.2
 ---

-Now that we have fresh infra nodes up and running, let's see to it that they have to do something.
+Now that we have fresh infra nodes up and running, let's see to it that they have something to do.
 The usual suspects to run on infrastructure nodes are:

 * routers